 - Medication: Clonazepam and diazepam, can relieve hemifacial spasm in some cases.

 - Microvascular decompression surgery: An opening in the skull is made which opens the covering of the brain (dura) to expose the facial nerve as it leaves the brainstem.
 The surgeon locates the blood vessel pressing on or irritating the facial nerve and puts a sponge-like material between the nerve and blood vessel, removing the pressure on the nerve.

-The doctors at GIN make use of the best available technology and procedures to manage the condition and mitigate its symptoms.
+The doctors at BRAINS make use of the best available technology and procedures to manage the condition and mitigate its symptoms.

 The doctor may order imaging tests to diagnose your condition, determine the cause of your condition and develop the most appropriate treatment for your condition.